socomsystems/documentation/admin_manual/issues/general_troubleshooting.rst

 troubleshooting.
 Please refer to the :ref:`apps_commands_label` on how to disable an app from command line.

-Nextcloud logfiles
+cyfrSpaces logfiles
 ^^^^^^^^^^^^^^^^^^

-In a standard Nextcloud installation the log level is set to ``Normal``.
-To find any issues you need to raise the log level to ``All`` in your ``config.php`` file, or to **Everything** on your Nextcloud Admin page.
+In a standard cyfrSpaces installation the log level is set to ``Normal``.
+To find any issues you need to raise the log level to ``All`` in your ``config.php`` file, or to **Everything** on your cyfrSpaces Admin page.
 Please see :doc:`../configuration_server/logging_configuration` for more information on these log levels.